while0x1/stealthWallet/README.md

 #You will need a cardano-node with ogmios or a blockfrost key to use this tool.
 #To import keys through the menu -> wallet -> keys UI the keys must be named payment.vkey, payment.skey, and if you are also importing stake keys they must be named stake.skey and stake.vkey
+#All keys must be loaded at the same time! - You can drag and drop multiple files into the key upload window.

 ##IMPORTANT NOTE!!
 # StealthWallet does not support native token Decimals currently - you need to use the correct scaling derived from the cardano token registry for sending native assets!!